alexeygrigorev/build-your-own-search-engine/README.md

 np.dot(X_emb[0], Q_emb[0])
 ```

 Let's do it for all the documents.
-It's the same as previously, except we do it on embeddings, not on sparce matrices:
+It's the same as previously, except we do it on embeddings, not on sparse matrices:

 ```python
 score = cosine_similarity(X_emb, Q_emb).flatten()